fivetran/dbt_amplitude_source/README.md

       date_range_start: '2022-01-01' # your start date here
       date_range_end: '2022-12-01' # your end date here
 ```
+If you adjust the date range variables, we recommend running `dbt run --full-refresh` to ensure no data quality issues within the adjusted date range.

 ## (Optional) Step 5: Additional configurations
 <details><summary>Expand to view details</summary>